I can't think of a top 5, there's so many, but if I had to pick just one, Jimmy Page.

 Valente Imortal on

-I can't think of a top 5 but I if had to pick one I think Jimmy Page is the most influential guitar player that has ever lived.
+I can't think of a top 5, there's so many, but if I had to pick just one, Jimmy Page.

 His legacy, innovation, creativity and impact on the next generations is unmatched.

-Although the development and popularization of the 'riff' in rock music can be attributed to the contributions of numerous guitarists, songwriters and its impossible to pin down to an individual, his intricate guitar work helped to push the boundaries of what was possible with the guitar and his influence remains to this day
+Although the development of the 'riff' in rock music can be attributed to the contributions of numerous guitarists, songwriters and its impossible to pin down to one individual, his guitar work helped to push the boundaries of what was possible at the time and his influence remains to this day

 Dr. Wilbur Graves on